Project Management (XRobot)

 │ └── xrobot_main.hpp # Auto-generated main function

-Automatically extracts parameters from module headers and manages YAML configuration. - Main function auto-generation
+- Parameter extraction and configuration Automatically extracts parameters from module headers and manages YAML configuration.

 Parses and formats module manifest headers. - Module template generation

-One-click generation of a standardized module folder with CI. - Multi-source module management
+Generates a standardized module folder with CI in one step. - Multi-source module management

-Supports local/remote YAML configuration and multi-source repository indexing.
+Supports local and remote YAML configuration plus multi-source repository indexing.

 CLI Tools Summary